 What is the cancellation policy at Nozawa Peaks?

-Nozawa Peaks require a non-refundable 30% deposit to confirm a reservation.
-The non-refundable remaining balance will be due 60 days prior a guests check-in date.
-Payments must be received within 3 days (72 hours) of the due date.
+All payments are non-refundable.
+Payments must be made within 3 days (72 hours) of the reservation.
 After this time the booking will be considered as a cancellation.
 Payments can be made by credit card (Visa, Mastercard, Amex).